kulthoom12/word-quest/README.md

 I would like to thank my tutor, Robert Thompson, and my mentor, Lauren-Nicole, for their support
 <details> <summary>Click here to view the table</summary>

+Certain elements of the word guessing game were developed with guidance from external tutorials and resources:

 | Source                      | Link                                                                                                      |
 | --------------------------- | --------------------------------------------------------------------------------------------------------- |
 | Word Guessing Game Tutorial | [YouTube - Word Guessing Game](https://www.youtube.com/watch?v=JYVycJ2CXiI)                               |